SStruckman/EC-tidyverse-workshop/README.md

 |     Sharptoothed flier    |     *Jaggermeryx strummeri*    |
 |     Fiery blue     |    *Sauroniops naida* |
 |     Four-toed scale-back   |     *Sauroniops reike*    |

+## Attribution
+The code and materials in this repository are adapted from and heavily inspired by those compiled by [Britta Schumacher](https://github.com/blschum/CAS-tidyverse-workshop) and [Simona Picardi](https://ecorepsci.github.io/reproducible-science/tidyverse.html).